zasadnyy-inc/o-zasadnyy-com/app/_posts/2015-02-17-maven-grunt-bower.markdown

 \---node
 ```

-Amazing thing, is that you don't need update frontend libraries yourself.
-All this boring work Bower doing for free.
-As an example you can use my Bower file:
+With Bower, there is no need to update frontend libraries manually.
+All this boring work Bower is doing for you.
+Here is sample Bower configuration file:

 ``` title:"bower.json"
 {